-- If a title has two subtitles, use a colon between the title and subtitle and between the subtitle - In the reference list, italicise the title of works that stand alone (e.g. books, e-books, reports, webpages).
+- If a title has two subtitles, use a colon between the title and subtitle and between the subtitle and the second subtitle. - In the reference list, italicise the title of works that stand alone (e.g. books, e-books, reports, webpages).
 Do not italicise the title of works that are part of a greater whole (e.g. journal articles, book chapters, newspaper articles).